ZachM89/HolyShift/README.md

 - Automatically uses Juju Flurry on bosses.
 - Automatically uses Manual Crowd Pummeler on bosses and switches out manual crowd pummeler if the mcp you have equipped has no charges.
 - Automatically uses Hourglass Sand when you have the Bronze debuff on Chromaggus.
+- Automatically uses a major healthstone if you have a major healthstone and when you are below 40% health.
 - Provides estimated time remaining in fight and the option to turn this feature off.

 Included misc functions that can be called with /run FunctionName():